ldrolez/free-midi-chords/README.md

 For more detailed information on modal notation in Roman numeral analysis, you can visit the Wikipedia page on [Roman numeral analysis – Modes](https://en.wikipedia.org/wiki/Roman_numeral_analysis#Modes).

-Below the progressions directory, you'll find 3 more directories.
-They contain the same MIDI chord progressions files but with different timings: basic4 style, alt4 style and hiphop style.
+Below the progressions directory, you'll find 4 more directories.
+They contain the same MIDI chord progressions files but with different timings: pop, pop2, soul and hiphop2 styles.
+Modifications were done in chords2midi in order to create offbeat, syncopated, and complex rhythmic chords that feel more alive and inspired.

 In the file free-midi-progressions-YYYYMMDD, you'll find only chord progressions in all the keys in a single directory.
 This way it's easier to import them in your Akai MPC, Roland MC-707 or MC-101 for example.